AntoineMarcel/keyboard_shortcuts/README.md

 ## Example

-On control left + key P are pressed, user Navigate to SecondPage() Helplabel will be display on help menu
+On controlLeft + key P are pressed, user navigate to SecondPage() helpLabel will be display on help menu
 ```dart
     KeyBoardShortcuts(
         keysToPress: {LogicalKeyboardKey.controlLeft, LogicalKeyboardKey.keyP},